WICG/webpackage/go/bundle/README.md

 ## Overview
 We currently provide two command-line tools: `gen-bundle` and `dump-bundle`.

-`gen-bundle` command is a bundle generator tool. `gen-bundle` consumes a set of http exchanges (currently in the form of [HAR format](https://w3c.github.io/web-performance/specs/HAR/Overview.html)), and emits a bundled exchange file.
+`gen-bundle` command is a bundle generator tool. `gen-bundle` consumes a set of http exchanges (currently in the form of [HAR format](https://w3c.github.io/web-performance/specs/HAR/Overview.html) or static files in a local directory), and emits a bundled exchange file.

 `dump-bundle` command is a bundle inspector tool. `dump-bundle` dumps the enclosed http exchanges of a given bundled exchange file in a human readable form.